-Many of our clients travel to Canada for business and are aware that having a pending DUI or being on probation for DUI can cause enormous problems.
-They may have heard anecdotal accounts of colleagues who were unable to rent a car or even turned around at the airport or at the border while driving into Canada.
+Many of our clients travel to Canada for business or vacation and are aware that having a pending DUI or being on probation for DUI can cause enormous problems.
+They may have heard anecdotal accounts of colleagues or neighbors who were unable to rent a car or even turned around at the airport or at the border while driving into Canada.
 This can be enormously embarrassing and problematic.

 If Murphy’s Law applies, you may not have a seamless trip to Canada.
-So what is the standard or rules in Canada that apply to cause one's visit to Canada to be a nightmare?
+So what is the standard or rules that can be used to prevent making a visit to Canada a nightmare?
 A DUI conviction in California (or in any other state) is supposed to prevent travel to Canada for five years from the date you finish probation after your conviction (this could be ten years after a second-time DUI if probation lasted five years).
 Under Canadian law, anybody with a DUI conviction is deemed “criminally inadmissible” for at least five years.

 If one is facing a DUI charge, there is no “innocent until proven guilty” benefit of the doubt given.
 Canadian law, not U.S. law, applies.
-Canadian Immigration considers a visitor "criminally inadmissible" if the visitor faces pending DUI charges or has an outstanding warrant, such as even a bench warrant for anything (not just DUI).
+Canadian Immigration considers a visitor "criminally inadmissible" if the visitor even faces pending DUI charges or has an outstanding warrant, such as even a bench warrant for anything (not just DUI).

 Second, you can apply for “individual rehabilitation,” which is different than being “deemed rehabilitated.”
 Like being “deemed rehabilitated,” one must first wait until at least five years have passed after completing probation.
 Then one will need to contact a Canadian immigration attorney, who will begin the process, which involves a rather extensive application.